Compare travel insurance for Vietnam

 What type of travel insurance do I need for Vietnam?

-With Vietnam located in Asia you need to take out a policy for worldwide cover.
+Vietnam is in Asia which means you need to take out a policy for worldwide cover.
 If you only plan to travel to Vietnam in the next 12 months then a single-trip travel insurance policy may suffice, but if you’re thinking about more trips abroad then an annual multi-trip policy is likely to work out cheaper in the long run.

-Vietnam is also popular with backpackers, and you can also get special backpacker travel insurance, which will cover you for multiple destinations during an extended time period.
+Vietnam is also popular with backpackers, and you can also get special backpacker travel insurance, which will cover you for multiple destinations during an extended time period or gap year.

 Think of what might go wrong, and then see if it’s included in your policy’s key features.
 As standard, a good travel insurance policy for Vietnam should include:

 Medical cover: Cover for medical treatment, usually up to a limit of £5m, although some travel insurers may raise this for an additional premium.
-Let your insurer know if you have a pre-existing medical condition or it may invalidate your insurance should you later need to claim
+You might need to pay more if you have a pre-existing medical condition

 Repatriation: Covers costs if you need to be brought back to the UK.
 Often caused by a medical emergency